machaao/machaao-samples/README.md

         android:layout_height="match_parent" />

-## integrate our single bot or multi bot app
+## single chatbot and multi chatbot sdk
-If everything works fine you should be able to build your app and run your bot(s) inside your own android app.
+If everything works fine you should be able to build your conversational app and run your bot(s) inside your own android / web app (iOS Coming Soon).

 ## Contact us for Advanced Usage
 Please feel free to contact us for advanced support and instructions.